sebbacon/respire/views/diplomas/spirometry-diploma.md

 The course's measurable learning outcomes have been benchmarked at level 4, using Ofqual’s Qualification and Credit Framework (QCF) level descriptors to allow participants to consider the depth of study, difficulty, and level of achievement involved.
 At the end of the course delegates will receive a certificate of achievement from NCFE.

+You are also able to add the ARTP Full Certificate in Spirometry onto the qualification if you wish.

 ### Learning outcomes

 * Understand appropriate use of spirometry, including contraindications to the procedure